 Is one of these postural variations where you live in your body?

 Each variation has its own set of complications, but you can’t apply a solution when you don’t know the problem.
 Svadhyaya is learning about yourself through yoga.
 Your physical self, your emotional self, your intellectual self, all the layers of your being.
 When you practice aqua yoga and see where your mind wanders off to, or how your breath changes, or how your body reacts to the postures, you’re learning about yourself.
 All that data can be information you apply to changing how you use, and relate to your back.
 If you return to the standing posture graphic you could probably relate an emotional state to some of those postural variations.
-They each have breath pattern.
+They each have a breath pattern.
 They each overload different muscles in various ways.
-Working on any of these elements will effect a change to the whole.
+Working on any of these elements will affect a change to the whole.
 The more you learn about yourself, the more opportunities you have to change, including how you use and relate to your back.

 I believe these three main points are what contribute to aqua yoga giving you a healthy back.